YangIsCoding/MyMinecraft/README.md

 # MyMinecraft
- I tired to make a Minecraft game for knowing the logic behind the game
+I endeavored to develop a Minecraft-inspired game with the primary goal of comprehending the underlying mechanics and logic intrinsic to the gameplay.
+This undertaking involved exploring various aspects, including block-breaking mechanisms, construction methodologies for building diverse structures, character actions such as jumping and running, among other relevant functionalities.